(Accelerated Second Degree)

 - NUR 408 Concepts of Public Health Nursing (5)

 - NUR 435 Preparation for Professional Practice (5)

 All nursing requirements must be completed at Immaculata University.

 - GPA of 3.0 or higher is preferred.
 Specific prerequisites science courses (see above list) must be completed within the past 5 years with a grade of C+ or higher.

 - Two letters of recommendations from faculty, employers, or supervisors are required.

 - If you are an international student, please review these additional admission requirements.

 Your application to the Accelerated BSN program is evaluated in 2 stages.

 - Complete an online application to Immaculata’s College of Adult Professional Studies.

-- Successfully complete a minimum of 61 credits of the 73 credits of prerequisites prior to the August 1 application deadline.
+- Successfully complete a minimum of 61 credits of the 73 credits of prerequisites prior to the start of the fall semester.
 You may complete the remaining 12 credits during the fall semester.